The Rocks, New South Wales: Culture

 The close proximity to Circular Quay and the views of the iconic Harbour Bridge, as well as the historic nature of many of the buildings, makes the Rocks very popular with tourists.
 It features a variety of souvenir and craft shops, as well as many themed and historic pubs.
 The Rocks Market operates each weekend, with around 100 stalls.
-During the week, shopping options include galleries exhibiting Australian artists, such as Ken Done and Ken Duncan, as well as Australian clothing and Australian opal shops.
+During the week, shopping options include galleries exhibiting Australian artists as well as Australian clothing and Australian opal shops.
 There are numerous historic walks through the area, visiting historical buildings such as Cadmans Cottage and Sydney Observatory, and the Dawes Point Battery, which was the first fortified position in New South Wales.

-Two separate pubs in The Rocks claim to be Sydney's oldest surviving pubs: the Fortune of War and the Lord Nelson.
-Others in the area include the Observer, the Orient, the Mercantile, the Palisade and the Hero of Waterloo.

 A passenger boat terminal and the Museum of Contemporary Art is also situated beside the Rocks area.
 The precinct can also be accessed by rail, as it is within walking distance of Circular Quay station.

 Water Polo by the Sea is held there every year by Australian Water Polo with the Australia men's national water polo team take on the International All Stars.